dineshfooty2911/datawarehouse_Project/README.md

 ### Load
 Transformed data is loaded into the Sales Data Mart's dimension and fact tables, organizing it for efficient analysis.

-We use PL/SQL procedures and SSIS for the ETL process.

 ## OLAP
 Creating OLAP (Online Analytical Processing) cubes allows quick querying and analysis of data, especially for complex aggregations and calculations across multiple dimensions.